Linnore/GNN-Playground/README.md

 bash launch_mlflow.sh
 ```
-Note that the credentials are in `config.json`.
+Note that the credentials are in `config.py`.

 It is recommended to log and manage the experiments locally, and only submit/push valuable experiments to a centralized MLflow tracking server for team collaboration.
 Please check the details [in this section](#push-local-mlflow-experiments-to-mlflow-tracking-server).

 #### Set up MLflow Tracking Server

-If using a MLflow tracking server is desired, one can configure the MLflow settings in `config.json` and enable `--mlflow_server`.
+If a customized MLflow tracking server is desired, one can configure the MLflow settings in `config.py`.
   - `tracking_uri` (required): the tracking URI of the MLflow tracking server.
   - `username` (optional): only required when the MLflow tracking server enables authentication.
   - `password` (optional): only required when the MLflow tracking server enables authentication.